Areas of Specialty

 Eating Disorders

-Eating disorders involve complex relationships between mental health, physical health, and behavior.
+Eating disorders involve complex relationships between mental health, physical health, interpersonal dynamics and genetics.
 Dr. T provides psychiatric evaluation and medication management as part of a collaborative care approach.
-He works alongside therapists, dietitians, and other providers through signed patient authorizations to make sure treatment is coordinated.
+He works alongside therapists, dietitians, primary care physicians, and other clinicians through signed patient authorizations to make sure treatment is coordinated.

 If you or your child is struggling with an eating disorder, the psychiatric side of care matters.
 Medication can play an important role in managing the anxiety, depression, or obsessive thinking that often accompanies these conditions.
 Call us at (561) 630-8530 to discuss whether Dr. T's practice is the right fit.